Monstera deliciosa

 If your specimen is located in a dark environment, use a chopstick to gently stab the soil in various areas.
 You should aim to enter the compost between the base of the plant and the pot's edge, as failure to do so may lead to damaging its lower portion.
 Leave the holes open for a few days before re-surfacing the soil to avoid it becoming overly dry.
 Not only will the gentle shift in the soil's structure mimic the work of small invertebrates in the wild (worms, etc.), but it'll also add oxygen back into the soil, thus reducing the risk of root rot.
 Repeat this monthly, or whenever you feel the potting-mix isn't drying out quickly enough.

 Monstera deliciosa forms part of the Araceæ family that holds genera such as Spathiphyllum (Peace Lilies), Alocasia and Zamioculcas (ZZ plants) with natural distributions in central America.
 The name, monstera, derives from Latin word for 'monstrum', referring to the size some specimens can grow to (15m+) and deliciosa relating to the edible fruits that reportedly taste like fruit salad.
 Although the species, M. deliciosa, was first discovered in 1693, it was first formally described by Carl Linnaeus as the 'Dracontium pertusum' around fifty years later.
 Dracontium, is in fact, a wholly different genus and therefore was finally penned as Monstera pertusum during the 1860s by Danish botanist, Liebmann, with 'pertusum' translating to its holed-nature.
 Although many botanists argued over its similarities to Philodendrons, the species officially remains part of Monstera.
-The leaf structures are still bewildering botanists, with many leaning on the idea that the serrations and holes alleviate the effects of hurricanes or high winds.
-In our opinion, the functionality of the holes is simple; a smaller surface area of the leaf reduces the impact of the wind's air resistance, thus downplaying the risk of being blown away.

 10° - 30°C (50° - 86°F)